cpouchon/ORTHOSKIM/README.md

 A sample file must be supplied in the <font size="2">**$LIST_FILES**</font> tab file (line 7 in *config_orthoskim.txt*).
-This tab must contain for each sample the following columns :
+This tab must contain for each library the following columns :
-+ the sample name following *Genus_species_taxid_sampleid_otherids*
++ the sample name of the library following *Genus_species_taxid_sampleid_otherids*
 + the file-path to forward reads
 + the file-path reverse reads